ePoromaa/nestjs-two-ports/README.md

 #  Expose two ports with different swagger docs
-This repo aims to create a server exposing two ports.
+This repo aims to create a server exposing two ports, with separate swagger docs.
 One public port that will be receive traffic coming from a load balancer or similar.
 One private port that will be receive traffic from a bastian host similar.